 Set Marketing Goals

-The reason a lot of legal marketing feels like throwing spaghetti on the wall is due to lack of metrics.
+The reason a lot of legal marketing feels like throwing spaghetti on the wall is due to a lack of metrics.
 Before deciding on your marketing tactics, determine how you'll measure success.
 Set marketing goals that can be tracked easily and reflected on regularly in your law firm.

 Set a Budget